What are the day to day operations of this route?

 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, vehicle repair/maintenance, insurance for your vehicle, and liability insurance for your business (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
-The current owner estimates $89 per week in expenses/overhead or $4,602 per year (route payment if financing not included).
+Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, vehicle repair/maintenance, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+The current owner estimates $139 per week in expenses/overhead or $7,202 per year (route payment if financing not included).

 Who is responsible for damaged or out of date product?